Product Features:Fire hazard: we only use low-wattage heaters, because...

 heater we love, the Cozy Coop Heater

-stands upright and is safe for chicks -- and is great in the big girl coop in winter -- but doesn't provide the same sense of security.)Optional transparent plate cover
+stands upright and is safe for chicks -- and is great in the big girl coop in winter -- but doesn't provide the same sense of security.)Adjusting the height

 This heater, unlike a traditional heat lamp, is not meant to heat an entire brooder, but rather to heat chicks on contact.
 Position the heating plate to be just above their heads.
 As they grow, or show you that the heat is too much for them (by positioning themselves not under the heat plate, but around the edges), simply increase the height by twisting the legs.